awsdocs/amazon-connect-admin-guide/doc_source/data-handled-by-connect.md

 ## Speaker and Fraudster Audio<a name="speaker-fraudster-audio-data-protection"></a>

 When you enable Amazon Connect Voice ID, it stores a compacted version of the audio \(called utterances\) that it aggregated while enrolling a speaker or registering a fraudster\.
 This audio is used in the future whenever the voiceprints for the speakers and fraudsters need to be regenerated\.
 The data is retained until the speaker/fraudster is deleted\.
 The original audio used for enrollment or evaluation is deleted after a 24 hour retention period\.

+The data is retained until the speaker/fraudster is deleted or opted out\.

 ## Outbound campaigns<a name="outbound-communications-data-protection"></a>